Bandana9Singh/fireflies/README.md

 This is a personal website, for pouring my interests, ideas and other things.
-Clone or fork this project to give it your personal midas touch.
+Clone or fork this project to give it your midas touch.

 ## Stacks used
 Front end framework: React.js
+CSS preprocessor: Sass

 ## Available Scripts